acm-projects/closet-hangr/README.md

 ### Software & Language Prerequisites
 #### Flutter: [Documentation](https://flutter.dev/docs)
 Important to use the documentation after installing so you can understand how to write your app!
+Flutter uses the language Dart, so it important for you to learn Dart before jumping to Flutter.
+However, if you want to challenge yourself then you can learn the language as you design the app.
 Installation:
 ```
 1) Head to the documentation link then click on "Get Started."